SCOPE OF THIS CHAPTER

 In Oxfordshire this (adoption) file is created by viewing restrictions being imposed on the child's electronic record once adoption has been identified as the permanence plan for the child.

-The child's existing Looked After case record becomes part of the Adoption Case Record.
+The child's existing electronic social care case record becomes part of the Adoption Case Record.
 All information in relation to the new identity or address of the child or any information whereby the child's pre and post-adoption identity could be linked by any worker other than Adoption Service workers will be part of the restricted record and will not be open to general view, This principle applies to information kept in whatever form - electronic, hard copy or microfilm

 Where the plan relates to a group of siblings, there must be a separate Adoption Case Record for each child.

 For Bracknell, Reading, Swindon, Windsor and Maidenhead, West Berkshire and Wokingham, the Child's Adoption Case Record will be held by the placing agency according to their own procedures, and Adopt Thames Valley will open a Family Finding Case Record for those children.